-Established in 2015, Domaine La Lauzeta presides over long-established vineyards on the schist foothills of the Espinouse and Caroux mountains in the north of the Saint-Chinian appellation.
-The estate runs a small winery in a rented garage in the nearby village of Saint-Nazaire-de-Ladarez.
+Established in 2015 by Englishman Tom Hills, Domaine La Lauzeta presides over long-established vineyards in the foothills of the Espinouse and Caroux mountains and runs a small winery in the village of Saint-Nazaire-de-Ladarez.

 The name La Lauzeta comes from the Occitan word for skylark, a petite bird with a proud crest and a beautiful song.
 The skylark also featured heavily in the poems of Bernart de Ventadorn, a medieval troubadour who once roamed the region performing epic cansos – songs of noble and chivalrous love.